 Mistake #1: Not Knowing Program Goals

-There are so many ways to do matching programs.
+There are so many ways to structure employee giving and its respective matching programs.
 And honestly, I don’t know that I have a favorite approach.
 What I do know is that it’s important to know what your company values, what your employees value, what your community values, and how your CSR program can meet within that intersection.

 For some companies, they want their program to be as open as possible so they’ll be more likely to garner employee engagement.
 For others, their company does really well in specific areas, and they want their employees to be a part of that impact.
 They maximize this by focusing their program’s guidelines.